- Identify different types of organizational structures and their strengths and weaknesses.

 - How does a matrix structure increase power struggles or reduce accountability?

-- What are advantages of a formal committee structure?
-Disadvantages?
+- What are the advantages of committees?